avidunixuser/UsedCarFeatureImportance/README.md

 ## Data Processing

-- LabelEncoding of catagorical variables to tranfrom into numerical values
+- Label Encoding of categorical variables to transform into numerical values
 - The dataset is not normally distributed
 - sklearn library (MinMaxScaler)
 - train_test_split (Train = 90% - Test = 10%)